LNAN1/liao-nan.github.io/content/authors/admin/_index.md

 ## About Me

 Liao Nan is a geography teacher at the High School Affiliated to Shenzhen University of Technology.
-His research interest is social geoeconometric analysis related to spatial justice.
+Her research interest is social geoeconometric analysis related to spatial justice.